integrativemodeling/nup133/README.md

 [MODELLER](http://salilab.org/modeller/),
 [FoXS](http://salilab.org/foxs/), and
-Minimal Ensemble Search in the modeling of the bacterial molecular chaperone GroEL.
+Minimal Ensemble Search in the modeling of the
+Nup133 in the Nuclear Pore Complex (NPC).
 First, MODELLER is used to generate structures for the individual components in the GroEL complex.
 Then, IMP is used to fit these components together into the electron microscopy density map of the entire complex.